Dratatus/Esatto.Fit/README.md

 # Esatto.Fit

-Esatto.fit is an internal Esatto application for physical activity competitions made during summary intership at Esatto Poland.
+Esatto.fit is an internal Esatto application for physical activity competitions made during work at Esatto Poland.
 To use application user must login by microsoft Esatto account.

 ## User Perspective